HelloblueAI/.github/profile/README.md

 To advance our mission, we seek partnerships with technology companies, academic institutions, research organizations, government agencies, and open-source communities.

+- **NVIDIA Inception:** As a member of the NVIDIA Inception Program, we are part of a global ecosystem supporting organizations that are building innovative AI and data-driven technologies.
 - **Technology Organizations:** We work with technology leaders to access infrastructure, expertise, and platforms that can accelerate research and responsible deployment.
 - **Academic and Research Institutions:** We collaborate with universities and researchers to translate the latest scientific discoveries into practical and accessible technologies.
 - **Government and Public-Sector Agencies:** Collaboration with policymakers and public institutions helps ensure that our solutions address societal needs and align with applicable regulations.